Tom Marks: Symme-try again

 The common complaint to every new Steam sale is that it's not as good as it was in the past.
 Maybe that's true, maybe it's not.
 I suspect a lot of that perception is down to the fact that, thanks to past sales, most long-term Steam users already own most of the older impulse buys.
 But if you're a newer PC gamer, this week is a bonanza.
 You can fill your library with excellent games—some of them relatively new—for mere pounds.

-Here are a few of my highlights. is 75% off.
-If you've not been convinced by our repeated claims that it's good, you should honestly give it a go. is 70% off—offering potentially hundreds of hours of strategic role-playing (if you can get past its incredibly dated look). is a great 2D stealth game, now 75% off.
-The cheerfully absurd is less than £2.
-The complete less than £4.
-There's even good deals on newer stuff, like at 67% off and, over on Origin, the brilliant with 33% off.
+Here are a few of my highlights.
+Euro Truck Simulator 2 is 75% off.
+If you've not been convinced by our repeated claims that it's good, you should honestly give it a go.
+Mount & Blade: Warband is 70% off—offering potentially hundreds of hours of strategic role-playing (if you can get past its incredibly dated look).
+Mark of the Ninja is a great 2D stealth game, now 75% off.
+The cheerfully absurd Saints Row: The Third is less than £2.
+The complete Life Is Strange less than £4.
+There's even good deals on newer stuff, like Doom at 67% off and, over on Origin, the brilliant Titanfall 2 with 33% off.

 Chris Livingston: Coasting

-I'm happy , because boy do I need it.
+I'm happy Planet Coaster has arrived in full, because boy do I need it.
 Holidays are stressful, the internet is stressful, Twitter is more or less unreadable and Facebook is a living nightmare.
-While I've been enjoying a few multiplayer games lately, like , Ark, and , I'm feeling a need to lock myself in a room and play something by myself long into the night.
+While I've been enjoying a few multiplayer games lately, like Star Citizen, Ark, and Miscreated, I'm feeling a need to lock myself in a room and play something by myself long into the night.
 Managing an amusement park feels just about right, something soothing, relaxing, and not too taxing.
-Just laying down paths, building rides, designing coasters, downloading , and maybe, just maybe, .
+Just laying down paths, building rides, designing coasters, downloading cool swag from the Steam Workshop, and maybe, just maybe, experimenting on the guests.
 When the real world gets to be too much, it's nice to dive into a game world for a while.

 Samuel Roberts: YARR-ly access